nameslessjin/Roller-Coaster-Simulator/README.md

 6. Create tracks that mimic real world roller coaster - Y
 7. Generate track from several sequences of splines - Y
 8. Draw splines using recursive subdivision - Y
-9. Render environment in a better manner - I don't understand
+9. Render environment in a better manner - <br>
+    When track texture switch is on, I render the texured rails with pow(light, 1.2) on the texture instead of base Phong lighting.
+It provides higher contrast on the track texture.
+When track texture switch is off, the lighting on the track is base Phong lighting
 10. Improved coaster normals - N
 11. Modify velocity with which the camera moves - Y
 12. Derive the steps that lead to the physically realistic equation of updating u - N